Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Numerical Experiments

-Finally, in \figref{paths} we plot some paths constructed by Graph Max Shift in the setting of \figref{tuning} corresponding to $\eps = 0.4$ and $\tau = 1$.
+Finally, in \figref{paths} we plot some paths constructed by Graph Max Shift for the trimodal mixture corresponding to $\eps = 0.4$ and $\tau = 1$.
 We also include an approximation of the Max Shift sequence $(x_k)$ based on $f$ itself.
-The sequences closely follow one another and end close to the associated mode.
+The proof of the main theorem relies on the sequences closely following one another, and indeed we observe this and see that they end close to the associated mode.

 We find that for some densities, even when the data is just two dimensional, Graph Max Shift can have a large variance, even with sample sizes as large as $n \approx 10^5$.
+Additional quantitative plots for the other Gaussian mixtures in \figref{mixtures} are included in the Appendix which also depict this variance.
+We also include an additional example where the clustering task is more difficult and adjusting the tuning parameter is necessary to achieve small clustering error.